 A shift supervisor oversees each shift, ensuring that baristas and cashiers perform their tasks correctly and providing an enjoyable customer experience.
 Shift supervisors also manage restocking supplies and tracking any stock discrepancies.

 It’s crucial to ensure that each employee is adequately trained on their job duties before starting work to reduce mistakes or liability issues.
-Moreover, using a POS system will significantly streamline staff tasks, reducing time spent training while increasing efficiency in the coffee shop operation.
+Moreover, using a POS system will significantly streamline staff tasks, reducing time spent training while increasing efficiency in completing orders.

 Qualities to Look for When Hiring Coffee Shop Employees